brandonhresko/brandonhresko/README.md

-# I'm not cracked, I'm ON crack
+# make your own future